 Study abroad participants will receive WAC credit when they return from foreign study.
-You must complete the Study Abroad Approval Form to obtain pre-approval of your proposed coursework at your host institution.
-Pre-approval of coursework assures that the Registrar will post the appropriate WAC course numbers and credit values to your academic record as soon as an official transcript is received from the foreign institution.
+You must complete the Course Approval Form to obtain pre-approval of your proposed coursework at your host institution.
+Pre-approval of coursework ensures that the Registrar will post the appropriate WAC course numbers and credit values to your academic record as soon as an official transcript is received from the foreign institution.
 You must complete this form prior to departure to guarantee credit transfer.
-Failure to obtain all equivalences on this sheet prior to departure, including possible alternate courses, will result in the delay of posting your credits and grades upon your return.
+Failure to obtain all equivalences on this sheet prior to departure, including possible alternate courses, will delay posting of your credits and grades upon your return.